pmbaldha/Email-Tracker-WordPress-Email-Tracking-Plugin/readme.txt

 Ans: You will get a complete list of date-time when the email receiver reads your email.

-= How can I buy the premium version of Email Tracker plugin? = Please go to your site Admin Dashboard > Email Tracker > Upgrade
+= How can I buy the premium version of Email Tracker plugin? = To buy the premium version of the Email Tracker plugin.
+Please go to your site Admin Dashboard > Email Tracker > Upgrade.

 = What is the main difference between the free version and premium version of the plugin? = The free version of the plugin can tracks email views.
 The Pro version of the plugin can tracks email links along with email views.